IAmTheOneWhoStoleYourClock/The-Inventorium/README.md

 A TF2C modpack run on the server of the same name.

 <br>If you have any questions suggestions or whatever else, contact me on discord (@clockstealer), or make an issue here.
-<br>To run these privately, take the assests, put them in a new folder inside your custom folder, then take the text files ending with items_game.txt, and put them into your maps folder.
+<br>To run these privately, take the assets, put them in a new folder inside your custom folder, then take the text files ending with items_game.txt, and put them into your maps folder.
 <br>For use for the server only, just paste those files (Excluding LICENSE.txt and README.md) into your downloads folder.
 <br>Note that this modpack does not natively support 4team for the time being.
 (Except on medieval maps)
 <br>The unmodified modpacks included can be found here: